 There is no cure, and diseased cannas should be destroyed.

 Incidentally, it is sometimes said that the stripes in varieties with striped foliage, such as 'Pretoria' (Syn 'Bengal Tiger'), 'Durban' (syn 'Phasion', 'Tropicanna).
-In the author's opinion this is not true.
-As can be seen on this website, the stripes in these varieties are quite different to the pale streaks caused by virus.
+This is an incorrect assumption.

 Canna Virus in Horticulture

 Often, canna folk are encountered who are quite oblivious of the fact that all their plants are badly diseased, and they don't realise that their plants would look vastly better if they were healthy.

 On the other hand, some gardeners are paranoid about canna virus, and mistakenly think that any and every blotch or disfigured leaf is an indication of virus.

 It is important to be scientific about the identification of virus disease.
 The early symptoms of canna virus are quite specific.
 What you are looking for are the yellow streaks which give the virus its name (actually, they are pale green, but look yellow against the background of a green leaf).
 These streaks run along the leaf veins.
 They are usually about 3mm wide, and pointed at each end.
 Sometimes a streak is broken in the middle, and then takes on the appearance of 2 wedges back to back.
 Often the leaf is also quite speckled.
 The author often looks for these virus lesions on a newly emerging leaf which has yet to fully unroll.
 Streaks on such virgin leaves are strong evidence of virus.